westagain/run-prediction-model/README.md

 - i needed to weigh the distance i ran, so i added the weighted guassian bell curve with max score at 1.5 miles ran
 - i needed to present the data chronologically so i made the data/weights and data/predictions folder to help visualize the data as the days progressed (prob make the data/predictions folder and files tomorrow)

+*july 30, 2025, 23:00*

+today was incredibly disappointing. no excuses on the day. i ran like i had no idea what i was doing albeit had a softball game for our squadron today and ran 50 minutes after. idk. hopefully this is just a bad day on the track but holy cow.
+20% chance for a sub 9:00 1.5 mile.

+things i added today:

+- created the data/predictions folder and inserting data for it to see the predictions daily easier. prob when i get closer i will make a graph plotting predictions and stuff. but that's for after the run.
+- i was kind of focused on another project that flopped today so not much added here.

+all in all, i took the L. but we bounce back. we always do.

 ---

 ## how to run (no pun intended)